 - Let the still clean sit in the boiling chamber for 8 hours.
 Don’t forget to leave the LID OFF this entire time you are cleaning the boiling chamber of your distiller, even while the distiller is sitting and cooling down.
 After being turned off and sitting for this long, your distiller will be nice and cool for you to work on it.
 I like to clean the boiling chamber in the evening and then just let it sit over night to maximize the cleaning power of the Still Clean.
 That way the Still Clean will keep cleaning and descaling for the next 8 hours over night.
 Then I finish cleaning the boiling chamber the next morning.

 - Drain the scale, residue, debris, and dirty water from the boiling chamber out the side drain.
 Now you will see the scale and buildup that was on the walls of the boiling chamber in the water (some of it floats on top of the water and some of it sinks to the bottom of the boiling chamber).
 Depending on the chemicals in your water this may look different in your distiller, but mine is brown or white colored and has a fine "sand like texture".
 Now we are going to drain the boiling chamber and clean it out.
 If the boiling chamber has not been cleaned in a long time or if you just have a lot of scale, buildup and junk in your distiller, you may find that the drain gets clogged.
 If that is the case, then I will just take a spoon and scoop out the junk through the lid hole on top of the distiller.
 Be careful with the spoon so you don't bend or damage the float, float rod or heating element.
 Just be patient and take your time.
-NOTE: If the boiling chamber is not as clean as you want it, then repeat the above cleaning process again (REPEAT STEPS 3-7).
+I like to softly wipe down and scrub the side walls of the boiling chamber with a sponge.
+NOTE: If the boiling chamber is not as clean as you want it, then repeat the above cleaning process (REPEAT STEPS 3-7).
 Ultimate TIP: As a good rule of thumb, if the scale on the heating element and boiling chamber walls are still the thickness of a credit card then clean it again!

 - After it's clean fill-up the boiling chamber and flush it out.
 Close the side drain faucet and fill up the boiling chamber with water again (up to fill line).
 Then open the drain valve and drain all the water out to flush out and empty the boiling chamber (I usually fill it up and drain it twice, just to flush out anything I missed when I scooped it out).